natemcmaster/LettuceEncrypt/README.md

 > :warning: This only works with [Kestrel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel), which is the default server configuration for ASP.NET Core projects.
 Other servers, such as IIS and nginx, are not supported.

+> :cloud: Azure App Services (aka WebApps) are not supported with this package. **You can still get free Let's Encrypt certificates**, but it requires a different configuration method.
+See ["Securing An Azure App Service with Let's Encrypt"](https://www.hanselman.com/blog/SecuringAnAzureAppServiceWebsiteUnderSSLInMinutesWithLetsEncrypt.aspx) by Scott Hanselman for more details.

 ## Usage

 Install this package into your project using NuGet ([see details here][nuget-url]).